-- Likewise for Serpico in the Berserk manga, who tends to attack his opponents on specifically chosen ground that works in his favour.
-For example, he chose to ambush Guts (who could cut Serpico in half in a second on an open battlefield) on a cliffside where Guts didn't have room to swing or even draw his BFS, had very precarious footing and the morning sun in his eyes.
+- Likewise for Serpico in the Berserk manga, who tends to attack his opponents on specifically chosen ground that works in his favor.
+For example, he chooses to ambush Guts (who could cut Serpico in half in a second on an open battlefield) on a cliffside where Guts doesn't have room to swing or even draw his BFS, has very precarious footing and the morning sun in his eyes.

 - Serpico does this again in a second battle with Guts, choosing a room filled with pillars to stop his large sword.
 Guts cuts through them anyways.

 - Lelouch does this pretty regularly in Code Geass - it's the finishing touch on a maneuver that would have won the war no problems if he hadn't been called away, and is so successful that he does it again in the second series.
 His preferred tactic is luring enemies into position and then causing structural damage on the battlefield to collapse the ground under the enemy units, or crush them with debris from above.